ydalosa/sylvain69780.github.io/_posts/2023-02-26-Newton-and-PI.md

 ---
 # The Discovery That Transformed Pi

-I find the Veritasium video "The Discovery That Transformed Pi" quite extraordinary.
+The Veritasium video "The discovery that transformed Pi" is extraordinary.

-This video has 11M views, and it's no coincidence.
+This video has **11M views**, and it's no coincidence.

 It shows Newton as a real genius, in the sense that he invented a revolutionary method of calculation starting from a trivial figure (the binomial expansion, related to Pascal's triangle) known for centuries.